What's the difference between credit unions and banks?

 What is a mutual and why are we different?

 A mutual is an enterprise owned by shareholders (the members) which provides a range of services for the sole benefit of those members.
 The primary objective is to provide benefits to members, rather than to maximise profit.
 In the mutual structure a customer must be a member and only members can participate in the governance, where each adult member has one equal vote.

 Credit unions, friendly societies, mutual banks and most building societies are mutuals.
-Australian mutuals are diverse in size, ranging from community and company based institutions through to national organisations.
-While aspects of size and services may very they are all primarily focused on benefits to their members.
+Australian mutuals are diverse in size, ranging from community and company-based institutions through to national organisations.
+While aspects of size and services may vary, they are all focused on benefits to their members.
 Although profit is not the focus, mutuality does not preclude the pursuit of profits in order to increase reserves, which supports future growth.